colinbdclark/osc.js-examples/browser/README.md

 # UDP -> Web Socket Example

-This example illustrates a Node.js server that will relay OSC messages sent via a UDP socket to a web page using a Web Socket connection.
+This example illustrates a Node.js server that will relay OSC messages sent via a UDP socket (listening on port 57121) to a web page using a Web Socket connection.

-By default, it is configured to handle message from Lemur's AB Faderlab project.
+By default, it is configured to handle OSC messages via UDP from Lemur's AB Faderlab project.
 It maps four parameters of a simple Flocking-based FM synthesizer to the first four faders in the Lemur project.
 Here is the mapping: